Testing Payment APIs

 The next step is to create a mock for the Braintree Http API.

 This test has some downsides.
-Mocked tests can be hard to refactor.
+Mocked tests can be hard to refactor, and they can become a bit tedious when a service depends on multiple things.

 They can be fragile, as they are tightly coupled to the implementation of the class they are testing.